Helping Cyclists Save Money.

 Outside of running, few sports are as universally accessible.

-A Passion For Cycling
+My Passion For Cycling

 Whether I was pedaling through town with my brother riding on the handlebars (not advised), riding it down the steep face of a dirt berm on a new construction site (the foreman chased us away), pedaling to the corner shop for eggs and milk, or creating new paths through the woods…

-One of my first forays into road cycling was when I convinced the substitute babysitter to takes us on a long bike ride to the nearby park.
+One of my first forays into road cycling was when I convinced the substitute babysitter to takes us on a long ride to the nearby park.
 We got “lost,” and, without much water, had to find our way back home.

 This Cannondale had serious issues with a tired, worn-out drivetrain.
 I never did get it to shift correctly.
 On top of that, it was too small for me.